How Long Should You Rest After Epidural Steroid Injection?

 Let’s Recap

 Rest after epidural steroid injection plays a critical role in your recovery.
 You should rest for 24 to 48 hours after the procedure and gradually increase your activity as you heal.
 Rest allows your body to adjust to the medication and helps reduce inflammation.
-Avoid common mistakes like returning to activities too soon or not following your doctor’s instructions.
-By getting enough rest and following recovery tips, you can improve the success of the injection and heal more quickly.

 FAQs